 The only hard part is trying to decide what sauce to add.
-I've tried marinara, sweet and sour, barbecue, thai, and grape jelly (remember those?)
+I've tried marinara, sweet and sour, barbecue, thai, and grape jelly from the 50's (remember that?)

-Once you make up your mind, simply add a bottle of your favorite sauce and simmer the meatballs in a cast iron skillet (ad) or crockpot (ad) until ready to serve.
+Once you make up your mind, simply add a bottle of your favorite sauce (ad) and simmer the meatballs in a cast iron skillet (ad) or crockpot (ad) until ready to serve.
 Can't decide?
-Do what I do and mix a bunch of sauces together to create your own.
+Mix a bunch of sauces together to create your own.

 Happy Football Season!
-Bring out the toothpicks....and watch these babies disappear.
+Bring out the toothpicks....and watch these meatballs disappear.

 - Spinach Artichoke Dip